denisacostaq/StyleCode/index.md

 Programmers have to understand the difference between `auto` and `const auto&` or they'll get copies when they didn't mean to.

-The interaction between auto and C++11 brace-initialization can be confusing.
+The interaction between `auto` and C++11 brace-initialization can be confusing.
 The exact rules have been in flux, and compilers don't all implement the final rules yet.
 The declarations:

 ~~~cpp
 auto x{3};
 auto y = {3};
 ~~~

-mean different things — `x` is an `int`, while y is a `std::initializer_list<int>`.
-The same applies to other normally-invisible proxy types.
+mean different things — `x` is an `int`, while y is a `std::initializer_list<int>`FIXME(denisacostaq@gmail): Item 2: Understand auto type deduction.
+Effective Modern C++.Meyer.
+The same applies to other normally-invisible proxy types(eg: Item 6: Use the explicitly typed initializer idiom when `auto` deduces undesired types.
+Effective Modern C++.
+Meyer).

 If an `auto` variable is used as part of an interface, e.g. as a constant in a header, then a programmer might change its type while only intending to change its value, leading to a more radical API change than intended.

 **Decision:**

 `auto` is permitted, for local variables only.
 Do not use `auto` for file-scope or namespace-scope variables, or for class members.
 Never initialize an auto-typed variable with a braced initializer list.
+TODO(denisacostaq@gmail.com): El auto se usa tambien para parametros de captura en lambda en c++ 14 nama creo.